urbanstudioGmbH/radisso/README.md

 # radisso
-radisso is a SSO eco system for the radiology society of the DRG and assosiated societies in Germany
+radisso is an SSO (Single-Sign-On) eco system for the radiology society of the DRG and associated societies in Germany

 ### Prerequisites
-There are some thigs that need attention when onboarding.
+There are few things you need to take care of before onboarding:
 1. make sure your API-Endpoint is secured by an SSL-Certificate
-2. create an PrivKey/PubKey Pair
+2. create a PrivKey/PubKey Pair (RSA, 4096bit, see below)
 3. to receive API-Requests send your onboarding request to service@urbanstudio.de
   - an APP Name (max 20 characters)
-  - including your public key (named as {APPNAME}.pub
+  - including your public key (named as {APPNAME}.pub) - do not send your private key!
   - API endpoint of your staging environment (incl. port no)
   - API endpoint of your production environment (incl. port no.)